 Attendance at lectures is not compulsory, but it is very strongly recommended.
 Students absent from lectures may miss important information about the module.

 Electronic versions of slides and other handouts are usually made available on the School resources server, but not necessarily before the lecture is delivered.
-The handouts may not cover everything needed for the tutorials, practicals and exams; students are strongly advised to come to the lectures and take notes.
+The handouts may not cover everything needed for the tutorials, practicals and exams (48-hour Assessments); students are strongly advised to engage with lectures and take notes.
 Any module may contain examinable material for which lectures are the sole source.